Lebanon national football team: Mediterranean Games

 Lebanon's first participation at the Mediterranean Games was in 1959, when they hosted the event.
-They lost both legs against Italy B and Turkey B, finishing last with no points.
+They lost both legs against Italy and Turkey, finishing last with no points.
 Lebanon's senior team participated two more times, in 1963 and 1987, failing to qualify past the group stage on both occasions.

 Other tournaments

 Lebanon won their first tournament—albeit unofficial—at the 1964 Tripoli Fair Tournament; with three wins and one draw, Lebanon finished first in a group containing Libya, Morocco, Sudan, and Malta.
 In 1998, Lebanon participated at the Friendship Tournament in the United Arab Emirates where, with two draws and a defeat, they finished in third place out of four.
 Lebanon also finished in third place at the 2009 King's Cup in Thailand; after losing to the hosts in the semi-finals, they won against North Korea in the third-place match.
+Between 2023 and 2024, Lebanon participated in several friendly tournaments, finishing runners-up in the 2023 Intercontinental Cup and the 2024 Merdeka Tournament, and in third place in the 2023 King's Cup.